betaglot/betaglot/docs/encyclopedia/Via/ViaOverview.md

 - ViaSelection
 - Cutting through residual is Via
 - Route start and finish are RouteProblems
-    - Route Surfaces are RouteSolutions
+    - Route Contacts are RouteSolutions
     - Givens Assignables are Route and their values are Eco
 - "Neuro.Vision"
 - "Neuro.Vision.Find.BackLine"